 Presidents graduate fellowship

-This award is similar to the research scholarship and is also issued by the university that you are applying to.
+The President graduate fellowship is similar to the research scholarship and is also issued by the university that you are applying to.
 It is significantly more competitive than the research scholarship and is only awarded to students who show exceptional promise or accomplishment in research.

 As with the research scholarship you will normally need to make your interest in the fellowship known in during your PhD application.